Understanding Coaxial Cable: A Comprehensive Guide

 Use cable ties and spacers to secure the Cable, ensuring minimal stress on the connector.

-• What size of coaxial Cable is for exterior use?
+• What size coaxial Cable is for exterior use?

 RG6 cables are commonly recommended for outdoor applications due to their weather-resistant properties.